devgomesai/Superior-Agent/README.md

 - `get_financial_metrics` - Get key financial metrics
 - `save_report_to_file` - Save analysis reports to markdown files

+### Project Configuration

+The `pyproject.toml` file contains the project metadata and dependencies.
+The `agent_flow.json` file contains the agent workflow configuration which can be modified to change the agent behavior.
+The `graph.png` image is auto-generated each time the agent runs to visualize the workflow.

 ## 🔍 Troubleshooting

 - **API Keys**: Ensure your Perplexity API key is valid and has sufficient credits